cg3hci/HexBox/README.md

 ## Compatibility

-Requires [CMake](https://cmake.org/) 3.14+, a modern C++20 compiler, OpenGL 2.0 support and an Internet connection.
+HexBox requires [CMake](https://cmake.org/) 3.14+, a modern C++20 compiler, and OpenGL 2.0.<br>

-Tested on MSVC v143 on Windows 11 and GCC 10 and Clang 14 on Ubuntu 22.10.
+It has been successfully tested on MSVC v143 on Windows 11, GCC 10 and Clang 14 on Ubuntu 22.10 and Clang14 on MacOS.

-> **NOTE:**
-> With this configuration Cinolib generates hundreds of warnings (OGDF might also generate some warnings on GCC).
-Compilation should succeed anyway; just ignore them.

-> **NOTE:**
-> On Ubuntu, make sure to have `libgl1-mesa-dev`, `libglu1-mesa-dev` and `xorg-dev` installed.

 ## Cyting us

-If you use HexBox for your project, please cite our paper with the following BibTeX entry:
+If you use HexBox on your projects, please consider citing our paper using the following BibTeX entry:

 ```bibtex
 @article{hexbox2023,